History & Staff

 In September of 2013, Jeff had completed his apprenticeship, and Jeff and Kristin moved back to the Napoleon area.
 After a few months as an employee of Borek Jennings Funeral Home, Jeff became the Managing Director of Borek Jennings Funeral Home: Lamb Chapel in Howell.
 Jeff and Kristin spent four years serving in the Howell community.
 Jeff was a very active member of Business Network International (BNI) in Howell, Howell Rotary Club, Leadership Livingston, as well as the Advisory Board to The Willows of Howell.
 Jeff and Kristin were both active members of St. John the Baptist Catholic Church in Howell.

 In April of 2017, Borek and Jennings asked Jeff and Kristin if they wanted to move back home.
 They willingly accepted the offer and have been grateful to be back in the area surround by so many family and friends.
 Jeff has been the Managing Director for the Brooklyn and Manchester chapels since June of 2017.
 Jeff and Kristin have been warmly welcomed by the Brooklyn and Manchester Communities.
-They have four children, Liam, Everett, Evelynn and Gabriel (d.
+They have five children, Liam, Everett, Evelynn, Gabriel (d.
 Jan.
-2019); as well as a floppy eared cocker spaniel, Blitzen.
+2019) and Christianna; as well as a floppy eared cocker spaniel, Blitzen.
 The Eineder family attends St. Rita’s Catholic Church in Clarklake, St. Joseph’s Shrine in the Irish Hills, St. Mary’s in Manchester, The Pious Union of St. Joseph in Grass Lake and Our Lady of Fatima in Michigan Center.
 Jeff is a member of the Knights of Columbus.
 Jeff and Kristin are looking forward to the opportunity to continue to serve the community as the new owners of the Brooklyn and Manchester Funeral Homes.

 Our Valued Staff